 Good encryption standards include protocols such as OpenVPN and IKEv2 (for mobile devices).
 On the other hand, encryption techniques like PPTP have become obsolete, as they are highly insecure forms of encryption.
 It is important to consider which encryption protocols are supported by a VPN provider before deciding to purchase one for your Android device.

-Therefore, you should use NordVPN or other alternatives listed above to gain safe and secure access to public Wi-Fi on your Android.
+Therefore, you should use ExpressVPN or other alternatives listed above to gain safe and secure access to public Wi-Fi on your Android.
 The kinds of malware and security threats that target Android devices are increasing with the passage of time.
 Purchasing a well-encrypted and reliable VPN is thus a worthwhile investment if you are want to protect y our Android device.

 You can read our guide on the best encrypted VPN services to learn more about modern encryption algorithms that offer the best security.

-Best Free WiFi VPN
+Best Free WiFi VPNs in 2022

 The VPN industry consists of a large number of VPN providers.
 However, there are only a few providers that offer VPN services for free.
-Those VPN companies that do offer free versions do so in the form of watered down software with several limitations.
+Those VPN companies that do offer free versions do so in the form of watered-down software with several limitations.

 For instance, most free VPN services commonly offer only a few server options and limited bandwidth.
 In addition, they also have unsatisfactory logging policies and usually record user data.
 This information is then sold to advertisement companies for a profit.
 Since free VPN providers must make money to fund their operations somehow, they resort to these tactics for making revenue.

-Therefore, it is generally a bad idea to use a free VPN service if you want to secure your WiFi.
+Therefore, it is generally a bad idea to use a free VPN service if you want to secure your Wi-Fi.
 We strongly recommend using paid VPN services to ensure your security and encrypt your data.
 Nonetheless, there are a select few free VPN providers that actually do offer good VPN features.

 ProtonVPN is one free VPN service that is worth a try.
 This VPN provider is unique since it is the only VPN service that provides unlimited bandwidth with no caps.
 Moreover, it uses the most advanced robust security protocols such as OpenVPN to encrypt your data passing through the WiFi network.
-Thus, ProtonVPN is the best public WiFi VPN you can acquire for free.
+Thus, ProtonVPN is the best public Wi-Fi VPN you can acquire for free.

-What is a Publicly Available Wi-Fi?
+What is Publicly Available Wi-Fi?

 Where are these Wi-Fi available?